 The cavernous stone found at Cave Point has been carved out by centuries of violent waves crashing on the shore and dissolving the limestone cliff faces.
 Those waves are still crashing today, often reaching heights of more than 30 feet when they meet the immovable rock.
 Kayakers and scuba divers have the opportunity to see the dozens of underwater caverns that are hidden from view on the land.

 In 1943, the Door County Board of Supervisors took a visionary step in preserving the 19 acres that would become Cave Point County Park.
 It was the fifth park established in the county and its preservation well preceded the formation of Whitefish Dunes State Park just to the south in 1967.

 When Whitefish Dunes was established, it owed much of its success to its smaller cousin to the north.
-A trail connects Cave Point and the rest of the trails in Whitefish Dunes, giving visitors the opportunity to experience both beautiful open spaces with a single stroll.
+The Black Trail connects Cave Point and the rest of the trails in Whitefish Dunes, giving visitors the opportunity to experience both beautiful open spaces with a single stroll.

-The park near Jacksonport is easily accessible by vehicle or bicycle on a paved road.
-Many of the spectacular views are accessible on the well maintained grounds while a moderately difficult trail connects the park to Whitefish Dunes State Park to the south.
+The park is near Jacksonport and is easily accessible by vehicle or bicycle via paved road.
+The main area offers spectacular views of Lake Michigan, the gorgeous limestone cliffsides and rock formations, and well-maintained trails and grounds, including a moderately difficult trail that connects the park to Whitefish Dunes State Park to the south.